 0 images remaining

-- Multiple pelvic fractures present with associated large left anterior pelvis haematoma and active haemorrhage demonstrated in the anterior left pelvis and posterior left pelvis.
+- Multiple pelvic fractures present with associated large left anterior pelvis hematoma and active hemorrhage demonstrated in the anterior left pelvis and posterior left pelvis.

-- Right quadriceps muscle haematoma with active haemorrhage.
+- Right quadriceps muscle hematoma with active hemorrhage.

-- Left adductor muscle group haematoma with active haemorrhage.
+- Left adductor muscle group hematoma with active hemorrhage.

 1 case question available

-Muscle haematoma commonly occurs after blunt trauma, however usually in the sports setting1.
-High impact pressures disrupt muscular vasculature, and this can cause build up of blood or a haematoma.
+Muscle hematoma commonly occurs after blunt trauma, however usually in the sports setting1.
+High impact pressures disrupt muscular vasculature, and this can cause build up of blood or a hematoma.

 Comminuted pelvic fractures are associated with blunt trauma - classically high speed motor vehicle accidents, however falls from buildings are also implicated2.
-Pelvic fractures can be life threatening because they are associated with retroperitoneal haematoma and haemorrhagic shock.
+Pelvic fractures can be life threatening because they are associated with retroperitoneal hematoma and hemorrhagic shock.

 Case contributed by A/Prof. Pramit Phal.

 - 1. Rööser B. Acta Orthopaedica.
 1987;58 (2): . doi:10.3109/17453678709146462